Skip to main content

 Central to reproducibility in biomedical research is being able to use well-characterized and defined reagents.

-The CPTAC Antibody Portal serves as a National Cancer Institute (NCI) community resource that provides access to a large number of standardized renewable affinity reagents (to cancer-associated targets) and accompanying characterization data.
+The CPTAC Antibody Portal serves as a National Cancer Institute (NCI) community resource that provides access to a large number of standardized renewable affinity reagents (to cancer-associated targets) and the accompanying characterization data for the reagents.

 If you would like to reproduce some or all of this content, see Reuse of NCI Information for guidance about copyright and permissions.
 In the case of permitted digital reproduction, please credit the National Cancer Institute as the source and link to the original NCI product using the original product's title; e.g., “Antibody Characterization Program was originally published by the National Cancer Institute.”